-A blog is the place where the author (that’s you) would write on a regular and consistent basis.
-Deriving from the word weblog, blogs are technically also websites but the differences is that readers can come to learn more about you as a person and become familiar with your work through your consistent posts.
-They can get to know you personally and as you are writing your book, not just by reading your published work.
-A blog is always changing as the writer is always posting new content and is much more interactive than a website which is the basic difference between the two.
-Blogs have comments, sharing options and catch the attention of Google much better than a static website.
+A blog is a platform where the author can connect with readers consistently by introducing them to who they are and their writing style through the kinds of posts they publish.
+Derived from the word weblog, blogs are technically also websites but the differences are important.
+A blog is constantly changing and presents the opportunity for readers to learn more about you as a person and become familiar with your work through your posts.
+They can get to know you as you are writing your book, not just by reading your published work.
+A blog is always changing as the writer is always posting new content and is much more interactive than a website.
+Because blogs are so interactive (comments, sharing options) they are better indexed by Google than static websites.

 Blog – Constantly changing, interactive, easily indexed by Google

 The question is: When should you invest in a website or blog?